 Arthur Cayley

 He postulated what is now known as the Cayley–Hamilton theorem—that every square matrix is a root of its own characteristic polynomial, and verified it for matrices of order 2 and 3.
-He was the first to define the concept of a group in the modern way—as a set with a binary operation satisfying certain laws.
-Formerly, when mathematicians spoke of "groups", they had meant permutation groups.
-Cayley tables and Cayley graphs as well as Cayley's theorem are named in honour of Cayley.
+He was the first to define the concept of an abstract group, a set with a binary operation satisfying certain laws, as opposed to Évariste Galois' concept of permutation groups.
+In group theory, Cayley tables, Cayley graphs, and Cayley's theorem are named in his honour, as well as Cayley's formula in combinatorics.
 Provided by Wikipedia

 1